PF-ITBA-SPI/SPI/README.md

 and checks whether the user  has permission to access the requested endpoint

 ### Auth Setup
-1. Generate an RSA keypair with `ssh-keygen`.
+Generate an RSA keypair with `ssh-keygen -t rsa`.
 You will get a private key (no extension) and a public key (`.pub` extension).
+Each key needs to be treated differently, as follows:

-1. Copy the private key to the app's `secret.properties` file.
-See the app's README for details about this.
+### Public Keys (API)

-1. Convert the public key to PEM format (the private key is already in PEM format):
+1. Convert the public key to PEM format:
 `ssh-keygen -f PUBLIC_KEY_PATH -m "PEM" -e > OUTPUT_FILE`.
 If you want to output to stdout, leave out the redirection (`> OUTPUT_FILE`), but file output is recommended for the next step